Skip to main content Accessibility information

 Performance coaching

-You will learn about the characteristics of expert performers, both athletes and coaches, the environment required to develop expertise in oneself and in others.
-You'll explore aims, methods and objectives of coaching sessions and programmes for developing expertise including career planning and development for performance coaches.
+You will learn about the characteristics of expert performers like athletes and coaches, and the environment required to develop expertise in yourself and others.
+You'll explore the aims, methods and objectives of coaching sessions and programmes for developing expertise including career planning and development for performance coaches.

 Leadership, management and mentoring in sports